Empowering Health Care Consumers

 Although more than 40 million Americans currently have access to their notes, uptake in New York State has been slow, which NYHealth has sought to address.
 Since 2016, NYHealth has supported efforts to spread OpenNotes throughout the State, including at geographically dispersed hospital systems.
 To ensure that all New Yorkers have access to their own health information, OpenNotes must reach all settings in which patients receive care, especially in underserved communities.

 To further the spread or adoption of OpenNotes, NYHealth issued a Request for Proposals (RFP) in 2019, Growing OpenNotes Across New York State, to federally qualified health centers, multispecialty group practices, hospital-affiliated physician groups, independent physician practices, and other non-hospital health care settings across New York State.
-Through this RFP, NYHealth is supporting six health care organizations in implementing OpenNotes at their facilities.
+Through this RFP, NYHealth supported six health care organizations in implementing OpenNotes at their facilities.

-Grant recipients are:
+Grant recipients were: